Big Brother (Dutch and Belgian TV series): The house

 A new house was built in Amsterdam.
 It was built next to the Johan Cruyff Arena at a parking lot of Endemol Shine Nederland in a few months.
 It was a 300 m2 House and had 125 cameras installed (100 indoor cameras and 25 outdoor cameras) and 39 speakers.
 All cameras were remote controlled compared to the hidden walkways with camera men in the previous editions.

 For the second season, the house was completely restyled.
 A bigger entrance was built at the garden.
 The gameroom was extended and a shop added.
 A bathtub was added in the places of one of the showers.

-The house was again redecorated for the thirth season.
+The house was again redecorated for the third season.
 An outdoor game are, a wall and secret room were added.
-Next to the house, a showbuilding was build.
+Next to the house, a showbuilding was built.
+A new entrance and cocoon room were added for the fourth season in 2024.
+The secret room was made bigger.
+The show building now also had room for audience members who could be present during the Live broadcasts and exits for the first time after the COVID 19 epidemic.

 History

-In 1999 Veronica launched Big Brother in the Netherlands.
-It was an idea of John De Mol.
-It was a huge success and the concept was sold international.
+In 1999, Veronica launched Big Brother in the Netherlands.
+It was an idea of John de Mol Jr. It was a huge success and the concept was sold international.
 In the Netherlands there were six regular seasons and two celebrity editions, until it disappeared from screen in 2006.
-In Belgium the first series was launched in 2000 which became one of the most successful series international.
+In Belgium, the first series was launched in 2000 which became one of the most successful series international.
 It was followed with another five regular seasons, two celebrity seasons and an all-stars season until it was cancelled in 2007.

 20 years after the launch of Big Brother, EndemolShine revealed in September 2019 they wanted to bring the series back to the Netherlands.
-In July 2020 broadcoaster RTL5 announced Big Brother would return in the Netherlands after a 14 years absence and to celebrate the 20th anniversary of the Big Brother franchise.
+In July 2020 broadcoaster RTL 5 announced Big Brother would return in the Netherlands after a 14 years absence and to celebrate the 20th anniversary of the Big Brother franchise.
 Some weeks later it was announced it would be a cooperation with the Flemish part of Belgium were the series would be broadcoasted by VIER/Play4.
 The first season was for three years in preparation.
 The concept was based at the American and Canadian versions that were still very successful.
 This meant housemates could speak freely about nominations and that housemates had to play the game more tactical.
 Producer Jeroen Compeer called it the beginning of a new Big Brother era.
 Following misbehavior in other international series, this series made a guideline which future housemates had to read and sign.
 This guideline featured rules about expected behavior, including a thumbs up from both housemates who would become intimate to make sure both give permission and are full of consciousness.
 Other measures involved no alcohol before 7pm.